-1.7.1 The Technical Review Group (TRG) is hereby established to provide an opportunity for Town staff, and representatives from Town boards, as appropriate, to review applications and provide comments directly to applicants.
+1.7.1 The Technical Review Group (TRG) is hereby established to provide an opportunity for Town staff, and representatives from Town boards, as appropriate, to review applications and provide comments directly to applicants and to the Planning Board.
 The TRG shall consist of representatives from the Planning Department, Department of Public Works, Police Department, Fire Department, Building Department, Economic Development Department, and from other Town boards and commissions, as appropriate.
 The Planning Board may appoint a representative to the TRG at its option.
 The Chairman of the TRG shall be the Town Planner.